Forgiveness is for you. It’s a gift to yourself. So, forgive them all, even if it’s out of selfishness.

 To summarize:

-Forgiveness implies the intention and conscious decision to leave resentment behind, not for the sake of those who hurt you, not even because they deserve it, but for your own well-being.
+Forgiveness implies the intention and conscious decision to leave resentment behind — not for the sake of those who hurt us, not even because they deserve it, but for our own well-being.

 FORGIVENESS IS FOR YOU